-Since it was first reported in 2015, the research activity around MFEA has been vibrant.
+Since it was first reported in 2015, MFEA has been the focus of vibrant research activity.
 To begin with, in \cite{yuan2016evolutionary} MFEA was adapted to different discrete problems, such as TSP, LOP and QAP.
-A similar research is introduced in \cite{zhou2016evolutionary}, where MFEA was applied to the Vehicle Routing Problem.
+Similar research was introduced in \cite{zhou2016evolutionary}, where MFEA was applied to the Vehicle Routing Problem.
 Another discrete problem -- Clustered Minimum Routing Cost Problem -- was also addressed with MFEA by Trung et al. in \cite{trung2019multifactorial}.
-More recent is the work proposed in \cite{tam2020multifactorial}, in which a MFEA in the context of wireless sensor networks is developed, aiming at maximizing data aggregation tree lifetime.
-Other applications of MFEA can be found in \cite{wang2019evolutionary} for the composition of semantic web services, and in \cite{martinez2020simultaneously} for evolving deep reinforcement learning models.
+More recent is the study proposed in \cite{tam2020multifactorial}, in which a MFEA in the context of wireless sensor networks is developed, aiming at maximizing data aggregation tree lifetime.
+Other applications of MFEA can be found in \cite{wang2019evolutionary} for the composition of semantic web services, and in \cite{martinez2020simultaneously} to evolve deep reinforcement learning models.
 Furthermore, an enhanced variant of the MFEA is introduced in \cite{gong2019evolutionary}, endowing the basic version of the algorithm with a dynamic resource allocation strategy.
 A similar philosophy is followed in \cite{yu2019multifactorial}, describing an improved MFEA by incorporating opposition-based learning.
 In \cite{gupta2016multiobjective}, a multiobjective version of MFEA is introduced (MO-MFEA), assessing its efficiency over continuous benchmark functions, as well as a real-world manufacturing process design problems.
 Also interesting is the study proposed in \cite{yang2017two} in which authors introduce a two-stage assortative mating mechanism for improving the performance of the MO-MFEA.
 A novel multi-objective approach is also presented in \cite{wang2019multiobjective}, in this case in form of an adaptive multiobjective and multifactorial differential evolution algorithm.
-Moreover, an improved MO-MFEA is proposed in \cite{yao2020multiobjective}, based on decomposition and dynamic resource allocation strategy.
-In that paper, nine benchmark test cases are selected for experimental studies, each one composed by two-task problems.
-We refer interested readers to these additional related studies, all of them published in recent years and part of the current state of the art \cite{thanh2020efficient,thanh2018effective,feng2020explicit}.
+Moreover, an improved MO-MFEA is proposed in \cite{yao2020multiobjective}, based on the decomposition and dynamic resource allocation strategy.
+In such paper, nine benchmark test cases are selected for experimental studies, each one comprising two-task problems.